Slides vs Flip Flops: Sandal Comparison

 Slide Sandals vs Flip Flops: Pros and Cons

 Though slides and flip flops are both sandals, they come with their own unique sets of benefits and drawbacks.
-To help you decide which option is best for you, we’ve listed out some key factors of each footwear choice.
+To help you decide which option is best for you, we’ve listed out some key factors of each casual footwear option.

 Flip Flops